delcroip/dolibarr_project_timesheet/README.md

 - show the Quantity in the step 2 of invoicing
 - improve the layout of the invoicing steps
 - maintain the ajax behavior
+- my timesheet page to see the status of the TS

 # Change log